Fortuna Düsseldorf Fanzone: Get to know the Bundesliga 2 club offering free tickets to fans

 After a couple of memorable seasons in the Bundesliga, Fortuna Düsseldorf returned to Bundesliga 2 at the start of 2020/21, but the plucky Rhinelanders are already plotting their path back to the German top flight - and offering free tickets to home fans along the way!

 Fortuna have yo-yoed between the first and fourth tiers this millennium, with the fourth tier, where Düsseldorf languished between 1999 and 2008, particularly galling for a club that won the German title in 1933.
 The zenith – to date – was the 1970s, a decade during which F95 won the first of two DFB Cups and reached the European Cup Winners' Cup final in Basel in 1979, only to lose to Barcelona after extra-time.
 They also claimed a 7-1 victory over Bayern Munich in December 1978, which to date remains Bayern’s heaviest away defeat in the Bundesliga.

-F95, as they are known locally, were called Fortuna because that was the name of a bakery in the working-class district of Flingen (explaining the club's nickname: Die Flingeraner), which caught the hungry founding fathers' eyes when they were establishing the club.
-Of the Bundesliga’s current 18 clubs, only Hertha Berlin (1892) have been in existence longer than Fortuna (1895).
+F95, as they are known locally, were called Fortuna because that was the name of a bakery in the working-class district of Flingen (explaining the club's nickname: Die Flingeraner), which caught the hungry founding fathers' eyes when they were establishing the club in 1895.

 German championship (1933)